Healthy food doesn’t have to cost a lot! Stay healthy and on-budget with these 8 tips.

 3. Eat whole fruits.

 Whole fruits offer more fibre, vitamins and long-term energy than 100% fruit juice, and are usually cheaper and less wasteful than pre-cut fruit.

 Soups, stews and chilies are great affordable options.
 Aim for one with beans or lentils and skip the cream-based ones.

 5. Choose whole grain options.

-Whole grains offer more fibre, iron and b-vitamins than refined grains like white bread and white rice.
+Whole grains like whole wheat bread and brown rice offer more fibre, iron and b-vitamins than refined grains like white bread and white rice.
 They are usually the same price as refined grains, but provide more nutrition and keep you fuller for longer.

 6. Eat eggs.